ASFOpenSARlab/opensarlab-docs/user-guides/mfa.md

 Multi-Factor Authentication (MFA) is required to access OpenScienceLab resources.

-Currently, we support TOTP-based authentication, with plans to add hardware key (ex.
-Yubikey) authentication in future updates.
+Currently, we support TOTP-based authentication

 - [Watch: Log In and Set Up MFA](#Watch-Log-In-and-Set-Up-MFA)
 - [Before You Begin](#Before-You-Begin)